japila-books/apache-spark-internals/docs/history-server/ReplayListenerBus.md

 = ReplayListenerBus

-ReplayListenerBus is a xref:ROOT:spark-SparkListenerBus.adoc[] that can <<replay, replay JSON-encoded `SparkListenerEvent` events>>.
+ReplayListenerBus is a ROOT:spark-SparkListenerBus.md[] that can <<replay, replay JSON-encoded `SparkListenerEvent` events>>.

-ReplayListenerBus is used by xref:spark-history-server:FsHistoryProvider.adoc[].
+ReplayListenerBus is used by spark-history-server:FsHistoryProvider.md[].

 == [[replay]] Replaying JSON-encoded SparkListenerEvents from Stream